Excerpt 1, A Throne for Rabble

 “Weeslaw, so help me,” he warned the empty forest.
 “I’ll gut you myself.”
 But there was no shrrip.

 Through the trees, he spotted a pair of fireflies sliding in and out of sight.
 Damien breathed with relief.
-Something that lives, at last, gods be praised, he thought gladly.
+Something that lives, at last, twelve-as-one be praised, he thought gladly.
 But when do fireflies fly that parallel to each other?
 He opened and shut his eyes to make sure they weren’t mirages.
-He peered closer this time, and saw the fireflies had irises.
+He peered closer this time.
+The fireflies had irises.
 They looked at him.

-Damien took off at speeds he couldn’t seem to control, dropping a slack glove in his haste.
-Wind in his ears, he leapt over a grassless bank, ducked to avoid a thicket weave of steel foliage, and raced past trees with his reflection.
-Looking over his shoulder, he misplaced his feet, tripped on a metal root, and threw his shoulder into a bouquet of steel flowers.
-Trying to slow his speed, he instinctively latched onto a low-hanging tree limb with the wrong hand, and sounded a cry as grooves sharp as halberds cut to the bone.
+Damien ran off, dropping a slack glove in his haste.
+Wind in his ears, he leapt over a grassless bank, ducked to avoid steel foliage, and raced past trees with his reflection.
+Looking over his shoulder, he misplaced his feet, tripped on a metal root, and threw his shoulder into steel flowers.
+Trying to slow his speed, he instinctively latched onto a tree limb with the wrong hand, and sounded a cry as its grooves cut to the bone.

 He forgot about the bleeding and felt his heart fill when he heard Little Lady whinnying.
 Unable to see his pursuer any longer, he half-ran, half-walked the rest of the way, dribbling a trail of blood that followed his bootprints.
 Waves of liquid fire coursed through his shredded hand.

 A bird trilled for the second time.
 Thank Helsar, he prayed as he wobbled on, passing beneath steel undergrowth.
-Ahead, through false tree and blinding glare, he caught a glimpse of the statue that resembled the fallen god Dracar.
-Cross-legged on a raised plinth, the statue forever stared off, unaware of the goat horns, dragon wings, and wolf’s snout that made it so hideous.
-To its left was the path they’d followed to freedom yesterday, to its right another sloping hillside that bottomed into a grove littered with leaves.
+Ahead, through false tree and blinding glare, he glimpsed the statue that resembled the fallen god Dracar, cross-legged on a plinth, a jarring sight with its goat horns, dragon wings, and wolf’s snout.
+To its left was the path they’d followed to freedom the day before, to its right another sloping hillside that bottomed into a grove littered with leaves.

 Stumbling into the clearing, he found the Sylvanians all kneeling before Dracar, heads down, hands cupped in prayer.
 Bill and Tom were wedged between Orthos and Owen.